 A Neuromuscular Symposium

-During this half or full day symposium, you will learn about contemporary practices for the examination, evaluation, diagnosis, and intervention of neuromuscular disorders from a distinguished interdisciplinary team of professionals.
-Both morning and full day symposiums will feature a traditional lecture format.
-The full day symposium will be augmented by a session in the Anatomy lab of the Rangos School of Health Sciences where participants will examine a lower extremity and pelvis cadaveric pro-section.
+During this symposium, you will learn about contemporary practices for the examination, evaluation, diagnosis, and intervention of neuromuscular disorders from a distinguished interdisciplinary team of professionals.
+The symposium will feature a traditional lecture format augmented by a session in the Anatomy lab of the Rangos School of Health Sciences where participants will examine an upper extremity and shoulder girdle cadaveric pro-section.

 John G. Rangos Sr., School of Health Sciences